How to Do a Meta-Analysis: A Step-by-Step Guide for Researchers

 This is the definitive guide on how to do a meta-analysis.
 A meta-analysis is a statistical method that combines effect sizes from multiple independent studies to produce a single pooled estimate of a treatment effect or association.
 It uses inverse variance weighting, assesses heterogeneity via I-squared and tau-squared, and produces forest plots to visualize results.
 Meta-analysis is typically conducted within a systematic review following Cochrane Handbook methodology (Higgins et al., 2023).

 Whether you are pooling clinical trial results, observational cohort data, or diagnostic accuracy studies, this step-by-step meta-analysis guide for beginners walks you through every decision point with the statistical reasoning behind it.
 Our biostatisticians have conducted meta-analyses across clinical medicine, public health, and pharmacology, the most common error we see is ignoring prediction intervals, which describe the range of true effects you would expect in a future study conducted in a new setting.
 This guide covers the complete meta-analysis methodology from defining outcomes through GRADE-rated certainty of evidence, with links to free calculators and example R code at every step.
-For the broader evidence synthesis process, see our complete systematic review guide.
+For the broader evidence synthesis process, see our guide to our complete systematic review guide.

 What Is a Meta-Analysis?